 - 1/4 tsp salt

-- When you are ready to make waffles, cook them according to the directions for your waffle iron.
-These will take at least 1 minute longer per side because of the apple sauce.
+- When you are ready to cook the waffles, follow the directions for your waffle iron.
+The waffles will probably take 1 minute longer than typical because of the apple sauce.

 - The baking soda isn’t required, but I find that it reacts with the sourdough to make the waffles a bit fluffier.
 If you want to skip the baking soda, then increase the salt to 1/2 tsp.